thma/ThreepennyElectron/README.md

 At the heart of an application sits the model.
 In this case the [calculator](src/Calc.hs).
 It is implemented as a simple state machine.
 The state machine knows five different states:

-1. Entering a number into the A register
+1. Entering a number into the first register A
 2. Finishing the entry of the first number by entering an Operation (+, -, *, /)
-3. Entering a number into the second register
+3. Entering a number into the second register B
 4. Finishing the Operation of the second number by entering **=** or another arithmetic operation
 5. an Error state in case of divison by zero or by entering a wrong sequence of buttons